RahulGautamSingh/electron-starter/README.md

 ->Clone repo in your IDE
 ->run npm install
 ->run npm make
-->in out folder and run the .exe file
+->in "out" folder, run the .exe file